Nuosu language

 Nuosu is the native Nuosu name for their own language and is not used in Mandarin Chinese, though it may sometimes be translated as Nuòsūyǔ (诺苏语 (諾蘇語)).

 The occasional terms "Black Yi" (黑彝 (hēi Yí)) and 'White Yi' (白彝 (bái Yí)) are castes of the Nuosu people, not dialects.

-Nuosu is one of several often mutually unintelligible varieties known as Yi, Lolo, Moso, or Noso; the six Yi languages recognized by the Chinese government hold only 25% to 50% of their vocabulary in common.
-They share a common traditional writing system, though this is used for shamanism rather than daily accounting.
+Nuosu is one of several often mutually unintelligible varieties known as Yi, Lolo, Moso, or Noso.
+The six Yi languages recognized by the Chinese government have only 25% to 50% of their vocabulary in common.
+They share a common traditional writing system, but that is used for shamanism, rather than daily accounting.

+According to the Encyclopedia Britannica, it is one of the eight Tibeto-Burman languages with over 1,000,000 speakers (others being Burmese, Tibetan, Meitei, Bai, Karen, Hani, Jingpo).